frikkfossdal/Vespidae/developLog/README.md

 ~~Extracting extrusion values for z pinning from Cura.
 By default Cura gcode moves to a corner and extrudes a set amount of plastic to clean the extruder before printing starts (prime blob).
 The code for this looks like this:~~

 The code for prime blob is not included in the gcode as this is done through firmware.

+Did first round of "real" testing on Ultimaker and exposed several problems.

+- How does a move object extrude?
+How do I add extrusion to a path?
+It might make sense to create a class for each move type.
+If not, I need to add some new parameters and logic.
+- How should the machine be set up intitally before all the Vespidae operations are performed?
+For now I think this can be handled manually using headers.
+- Creating moves between operations: Do I need to do this?
+It is totally necassary for visualization.
+When should I compute travel moves?
+Should I wait till all Vespidae operations are generated and then generate?
+Or should I generate on each operation?
+-